Skip to Content

 We used the same radar gun back then; the same tech then as now.
 Now, it picks up the speed of the ball off the racquet.
 But back then, it was recording the speed over the net.
 Which apparently means mine was actually 15% faster than the recorded speed.
 [That would make Tanner’s serve an eye-watering 175 mph off the racquet-WL]

-Racquet: [Legendary Stanford coach] Dick Gould said your confidence was your greatest strength and your greatest weakness.
+Racquet: [Legendary Stanford coach] Dick Gould said that your confidence was your greatest strength and your greatest weakness.
 That what made you believe you could win, made you believe you could get out of any scrape.
 Would you agree?

 RT: I’d have to say in one sense yes.
-When played I was very nervous—Arthur Ashe always told me to embrace the nerves.
+When I played I was very nervous—Arthur Ashe always told me to embrace the nerves.
 But all through high school and college and pros, I always believed that I could win; I told reporters I wouldn’t walk on the court if I didn’t think we could win.

 I agree that it’s also a weakness, but not because I thought I could get out of any scrape.
 It’s because I always said “yes” to whatever was asked of me.
 I have had to learn to say “no.” I’m saying “no” to people who are used to me saying “yes,” and they get mad.
 I never should have done that; some people learn that real easy, and some need to be hit in the head.
 I needed to be hit over the head.